UK National Emergency: CHILDREN AT RISK

 https://www.theguardian.com/society/2015/apr/25/are-we-failing-parents-whose-children-are-taken-into-care

 While no one likes to dwell on worst-case scenarios, when it comes to assessing risks to children; all known extremes need to be taken into account, along with financial incentives associated with crimes against children i.e. Sale of child-'pornography' and 'snuff' videos.
-Illegal drugs are a very common feature of incentive among child abusers, with children regularly reporting being forced to consume drugs as part of the abuse.
-It does not take a mathematician to calculate the dynamics of illegal drug-use and the potential for serious damage to children, at hands of people who do not even, have any emotional attachment with those children.
+Illegal drugs are a common feature of incentives among child abusers as a means to fund access to children, and children regularly being forced to consume drugs as part of the abuse.
+It does not take a mathematician to calculate the dynamics of illegal drug-use and the potential for serious damage to children, at hands of people who have no emotional attachment with those children.

 In a society where parents are known to abuse and neglect their own children, to the extent, that for every child professionally identified as abused and/or at risk, another 7 remain unidentified, there is a serious level of concern about the levels of care those 'identified' children will receive from strangers.